eliac7/LodeRunnerPyGame/README.md

 # Lode Runer Gameplay

-You are trying to get away from the monsters.
-When you break a block and the monster traps in, he gets "killed" and it respawns.
-You have 5 lives, each time you get hit by a monster you lose 1 life, if you get trapped on a opened block, you are getting killed instantly.
+You are trying to get away from the enemies.
+When you break a block and the enemy traps in, he gets "killed" and it respawns.
+You have 5 lives, each time you get hit by an enemy you lose 1 life, if you get trapped on a opened block, you are getting killed instantly.
 Your goal is to gather as many coins as you can.

 # Acknowledgments